chris42/docker-openvpn/README.md

 Fork of Kyla Manna's OpenVPN server in a Docker container complete with an EasyRSA PKI CA.

+ATTENTION: This is a WIP for personal use.

 #### Upstream Links

 * Docker Registry @ [kylemanna/openvpn](https://hub.docker.com/r/kylemanna/openvpn/)